excel-academy/excel-academy-website/src/pages/index.md

   description: We know you are busy.
 We provide opportunities to accommodate completing
     your training program on your terms.
   headline: Flexible schedules
-locations_headline: Campuses conveniently located
+locations_headline: Campus conveniently located
 cta:
   description: Our programs are designed for students to graduate with the skills
     to provide quality health care.
-Call us at (203) 691-7989 or visit one of our campuses to get more information on our courses with no obligations.
+Call us at (203) 691-7989 to get more information on our courses with no obligation.
+We now offer online/hybrid courses.
   form_button: Sign up
   form_header: Come to an open house
   headline: Excel Academy will kickstart your career